Personalised casework support

 House of Welcome ensures wrap around support

-casework appointments were delivered, offering individualised, trauma-informed guidance.
+casework appointments were delivered, offering tailored, trauma-informed support.

 3858